isaac-lal/isaac-lal/README.md

 As I continue in my career, the prospect of becoming a Software Engineer is in sight, and I am determined to endure and overcome these challenges in order to make that prospect come true!

-Proficiency knowledge of programming languages respectfully: Python, JavaScript/TypeScript, C/C++, HTML, CSS, C#, and Java.
+Proficiency knowledge of programming languages respectfully: Python, C/C++, JavaScript, HTML, CSS, C#, and Java.